Gadget89/gizmo4-app/content/pages/contact.md

 ---
 template: ContactPage
 slug: contact
-title: Contact Page
+title: CONNECT
 featuredImage: https://ucarecdn.com/a0c1c5b5-c910-4256-a9d3-dc094ca82f44/
-subtitle: This is the contact page subtitle.
+subtitle: Let's do something amazing.
 address: '404 James St, Burleigh Heads QLD 4220'
 phone: 0987 123 456
-email: example@example.com
+email: hello@nicolasroybal.com
 locations:
-  - lat: '-27.9654732'
+  - lat: '35.085863'
-    lng: '153.2432449'
+    lng: '106.656756'
     mapLink: ''
 meta:
-  description: This is a meta description.
+  description: Let's do something amazing.
-  title: Contact Page
+  title: CONNECT
 ---

-# Example contact form

-This form is setup to use Netlify's form handling:

-- the form action is set to the current absolute url: `action: '/contact/'`
-- a name attribute is sent with the form's data `'form-name': 'Contact'`
-- netlify data attributes are added to the form `data-netlify data-netlify-honeypot`

-Find out more in the [Netlify Docs](https://www.netlify.com/docs/form-handling/).
+I know it can be tempting to whip out your parchment, quill, and ink to reach out but there are easier ways to connect.
+No, it's not smoke signals or carrier pigeons either.
+Just fill out this form!